MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Zooming

-WebView2 `ZoomFactor` is used to scale just the web content.
-This is also update when the user zooms the content by pressing `Ctrl` while rotating the mouse wheel.
+WebView2 `ZoomFactor` is used to scale just the web content of the window.
+UI scaling is also updated when the user zooms the content by pressing `Ctrl` while rotating the mouse wheel.

 ##### [C#](#tab/c-sharp)